scottjad/slice/README.markdown

           (css (rule "h1" :color :blue)))

-One difference between slices and normal functions is that the return value of every form in the body of a slice will be added to the map returned.
-So in the example above, none of the forms have side effects but css is not the only form included in the map returned.
+One difference between slices and normal functions is that the return value of every form in the body of a slice will be added to the slice returned.
+So in the example above, none of the forms have side effects but css is not the only form included in the slice returned.

 Another difference is that when defining a slice that doesn't take any args like example above the arg list can be ommited.
 Also when calling slices that take no args, like jquery above, they don't need to be enclosed in ().
 See Tricks for other differences.

-So the slice above defines a function named example that will return a map like:
+So the slice above defines a function named example that will return a record
+like:

         {:slice true
          :head ["code for jquery"]